ExQueueSee/task-manager-web-app/README.md

   - Admins can export any task regardless of visibility settings
   - Regular users can only export tasks they have permission to view
   - Exports include task name, description, status, assignee, due date, and attachment information
+- **Advanced Data Management:**
+  - Interactive sortable tables for tasks and users (admin interface)
+  - Bidirectional sorting on all columns (ascending/descending)
+  - Case-insensitive sorting for text fields
+  - Special handling for dates, statuses, and other data types
+  - Enhanced file upload interface with size validation and preview

 ### 3. Task Properties & Workflow
 - **Task Attributes:**